ialbert/pyblue-central/README.md

 - Easy linking to other pages.
 - Tiny codebase, pyblue is around 500 lines in a single file!

-To more complicated:
+Complicated tasks are easy:

 - PyBlue generates the correct links even if you move pages around.
 - Use [Django Templates][django_templates] and all the features that it offers.
 - Easily add data into each page (title, link name, or any arbitrary content).

-Or go all the way out:
+And you can go all the way out if you really want to:

 - Load python modules into each page.
 - Exposed data: database queries, results of online requests etc.